As a freelancer/consultant, I use freelancer sites like PeoplePerHour or

 Security Bad Practices

-You should not post any sensitive information in the job chat/discussion on the freelancer site (unless they are temporary logins which will be revoked).
-These conversations will most likely be stored in plain text and not encrypted in any way.
-Certainly, in the case of PeoplePerHour, I have asked them directly and they have confirmed this is the case.
+Firstly and most importantly, you should not post any sensitive information in the job chat/discussion on the freelancer sites (unless they are temporary logins that will be revoked/changed).
+These conversations are stored in plain text and not encrypted in any way and can be viewed by anyone with access.
+Certainly, in the case of PeoplePerHour, upwork and Fiverr, I have asked them directly and they have confirmed this is the case.

 Thousands of sites get hacked and data is